Swanleigh, Middle Swan

 Year Closed: TBA

-For further information about this Home, please refer to: For the Record
+For further information about this Home, please refer to James Boyce, For the Record

-Orphanages During the 1840’s a mission school and native and half-caste mission were established.
+During the 1840s a mission school and native and half-caste mission were established.

-Records for both the Perth and Swan Orphanages show that by 1900, one hundred and twenty-two boys were accommodated at Swan Boys’ and one hundred and six girls at Perth Girls’.
+Records for both the Perth and Swan Orphanages show that, by 1900, 122 boys were accommodated at Swan Boys’ and 106 girls at Perth Girls’.

-A holiday house was purchased by the Orphanage Board in 1931 at Coogee, the old de-licensed Coogee Hotel, located on the Fremantle road and close to the beach.
-The house served as a holiday house for both the Boys’ and the Girls’ Orphanages, set in 4 acres of land, until its closure and disposal by sale in 1962.
+A holiday house was purchased by the Orphanage Board in 1931 at Coogee, the old delicensed Coogee Hotel, located on the Fremantle road and close to the beach.
+The house served as a holiday house for both the Boys’ and the Girls’ Orphanages, set in four acres of land, until its closure and disposal by sale in 1962.

-By 1953 Swan Homes was catering for two hundred and eleven children: one hundred and forty-two boys and sixty-nine girls.
+By 1953 Swan Homes was catering for 211 children: 142 boys and 69 girls.
 All came to Middle Swan under direction from the Children’s Court, were child migrants from England, or were periodically placed by families.

 Swan Homes participated in British child migration from 1947 to 1960, with more than 600 child migrants residing at Swan Homes during that period.